szabgab/slides/python/lists.md

 * We have a list of numbers.
 * We need a place to store the counters.
 For this we create a variable called counter which is a list of 10 0s.
 We are going to count the number of times the digit 3 appears in `counters[3]`.
 * We iterate over the numbers so `num` is the current number. (e.g. 1203)
-* We would like to iterate over the digits in the curreent number now, but if we write `for var in num` we will get an error `TypeError: 'int' object is not iterable` because `num` is a number, but numbers are not iterables, so we we cannot iterate over them.
-So we need to convert it to a string useing `str`.
+* We would like to iterate over the digits in the current number now, but if we write `for var in num` we will get an error `TypeError: 'int' object is not iterable` because `num` is a number, but numbers are not iterables, so we we cannot iterate over them.
+So we need to convert it to a string using `str`.
 * On each iteration `char` will be one character (which in or case we assume that will be a digit, but still stored as a string).
 * `int(char)` will convert the string to a number so for example "2" will be converted to 2.
 * `count[int(char)]` is going to be `char[2]` if `char` is "2".
 That's the location in the list where we count how many times the digit 2 appears in our numbers.